DirtyHairy/r77-firmware-ng/README.md

 # Hacking the firmware

+What follows are technical details and instructions for hacking and developing the firmware.
+You do not have to read them if you just want to use the firmware for playing.

 ## Changes

 * The kernel has been patched to include the kernel side Mali drivers, taken from